SimisRnD/simis-cms/README.md

 # SimIS CMS

+Welcome to the first public code drop of SimIS CMS.
+While it has worked wonders for building web sites and as a backend for mobile apps, we're keen to find out how well it is globally received – kick the tires, jump on in, and give it a spin.
+Discussion and issues are hosted at github: <https://github.com/SimisRnD/simis-cms>.

 What is SimIS CMS?
 [Agile, Enterprise, Open Source, Content Management System (CMS)](https://www.simiscms.com).

 SimIS CMS comes out-of-the-box with modules, advanced security, easy setup, and powerful developer features.
 Use and configure what's there, and customize what's not.
 The flexible Open Source license lets you move beyond the technology to focus on delivering a quality website.